dimitarg/dimitarg.github.io/_posts/2025-01-10-scala-stack.md

 # Others

 A few libraries fall into the category of "others" since you've effectively already chosen them by opting for `cats-effect` and `fs2`.
-That is, they're so well established that, even though alternatives exist, you'd be sailing against the tide.
+That is, they're so well established that, even though alternatives might exist, you'd be sailing against the tide with them.

 - [`http4s`](https://github.com/http4s/http4s) for HTTP server and client programming. `http4s` has a core / interface, and a number of backends.
 Out of those, use `http4s-ember`, unless you have performance tests indicating otherwise.
 - [`fs2-kafka`](https://github.com/fd4s/fs2-kafka) for interfacing with Kafka.